Is 5 am Too Early for Baby to Wake Up?

 Yes, it is too early for babies to be waking up at 5am.
 According to neonatal nurse Cara, from Taking Cara Babies, “A NORMAL and HEALTHY wake time for babies is 6:00-7:00 am.”
 After our baby had been consistently sleeping through the night, dealing with baby waking up at 5 am can be hard!
 Parenthood can be summed up in one sentence: “Just when you have it all figured out, something changes.”
 This is especially true when it comes to sleeping during the first few years of a child’s life.

 I’ve shared how we trained our 3-month old baby to sleep for 12 hours without feeding, how we overcame Bibi’s 4-month sleep regression and how we transitioned our 9-month old to a two nap schedule.
 We’ve learned to adjust and reassess as our baby has grown.

 One challenging sleep issue we had was when baby started waking up at 5 a.m.
+At first, I thought this was a signal that she was ready to transition from 2 naps to one which I described in this post, but it turns out it we just needed to help baby sleep continuously through the night again.
 Today I want to share how we problem solved when Bibi started waking up too early.

 The resources I used and referenced in all my baby sleep posts are:

 • The Happy Sleeper Book – Science-Backed Guide to Helping Your Baby Get a Good Night’s Sleep – Newborn to School Age

 • Bringing Up Bebe Book: One American Mother Discovers the Wisdom of French Parenting